Skills attainment is at the heart of the GBSLEP Strategic Economic Plan.

 OUR CORE FOCUS

-- Development of a capital build skills pipeline of projects to regenerate our learning infrastructure across the GBSLEP area.
-This includes the creation of an Institute of Technology, new local STEM and STEAM centres and the build of new state of the art facilities to specifically meet skills needs in growth areas;
+Development of a pipeline of projects that we will support facilities for skills training.
+This includes the creation of an Institute of Technology, new local STEM and STEAM centres to specifically meet skills needs in the regional economy.

-- Creation of sector industry/education partnerships to ensure the routeways to work are open at all levels.
-This includes developing our Science and Industry Partnership to bring business, academia and the public sector together to support our key Health Technologies sector.
-Only the fourth such Partnership in the country our Health Tech SIP will work to influence policy and develop sector specific interventions at the West Midlands level;
+Creation of industry/education partnerships to ensure there is access to work at all levels.
+This includes developing our Science and Industry Partnership (SIP West Midlands) which brings business, academia and the public sector together to support our Health Technologies cluster.

 We want young people to be inspired by new opportunities in the workplace.
 We can do this by improving careers advice, work experience opportunities and pathways into high skilled employment opportunities.
 We are working with national partners and employers,to ensure our young people have access to the appropriate help.

 We are supporting the delivery of skills that are needed in a changing economy.
 This includes offering digital and data related skills to Level 7 in the Business, Professional and Financial Services sector through our Virtual Digital Skills Academy.